 Character page for the Power Pros and Power Pro-kun Pocket games.
 Currently a very early work-on-progress.

-- Featureless Protagonist: They have dialogue and often an Everyman personality, but also have the same generic baseball dude look so the player can project on them.
-A couple of them do have unique outfits, though.
+- Featureless Protagonist: They have dialogue, often an Everyman personality and are supposed to look distinct from each other in-universe.
+Gameplay-wise, they actually have the same generic baseball dude look so the player can project on them.
+Downplayed with the ones that do have unique outfits.

 - Japanese Pronouns: All of them use "ore".